 Graded on organization and presentation as well as substance.
 Points will be taken off if definitions not numbered and lettered according to the given assignment.

-Additional one-time assignments 1) Biography forum: Extra credit – with responses to two other student submissions – Total of 30 points possible
+1) Biography forum: Extra credit – with responses to two other student submissions –Total of 30 points possible

 2) Introduction to site quiz- 25 points possible